LiGNUxMan/SysStatCLI/README.md

 ## Features

 - **System Information**: Displays the operating system name, kernel version, hostname, and current user.
-- **Uptime**: Indicates how long the system has been powered on.
+- **Uptime**: Indicates how long the system has been on and the time and day of the power failure.
 - **CPU Utilization**: Displays the total percentage of processor utilization and individual core utilization.
 - **CPU Frequency**: Reports the CPU speed in GHz and the active scaling mode.
-- **CPU Temperature**: Reports the processor temperature with color-coded heatsinks.
+- **CPU Temperature**: It reports the processor temperature and changes color depending on the level.
-- **RAM and SWAP Memory**: Indicates the percentage of RAM and SWAP usage with progress bars.
+- **RAM and SWAP Memory**: It shows the percentage of RAM and SWAP usage with colors and progress bars.
 - **Processes**: Reports the total number of processes and their status (running, suspended, inactive, etc.).
 - **System Load**: Displays the load average over 1, 5, and 15 minutes.
-- **Disk Usage**: Indicates the percentage of occupied storage and the temperature of the NVMe drive.
+- **Disk**: Indicates the percentage of storage occupied in % and GB and the total capacity in GB, as well as the data read and written in MB/s and the temperature.
 - **Wired Connection Status**: Displays the connection speed and IP address.
-- **Wi-Fi Connection Status**: Displays the signal quality, connection speed, the network you are connected to, and the IP address.
+- **Wi-Fi Connection Status**: It shows the network you are connected to and the IP address, signal quality, connection speed, downloaded and uploaded data in MB/s
-- **Wi-Fi Card Temperature**: Reports the temperature of the wireless network adapter.
+- **Wi-Fi Card Temperature**: Reports the temperature of the wireless network adapter and changes color based on the temperature level.
 - **Battery Status**: Indicates the charge percentage and whether the device is connected to power or discharging (only if the battery is not at 100%).
 - **Autorun**: Can run continuously at a frequency determined by the user.